Qsen02/OOP-programing/README.md

-Exercises from University realted to OOP programing principals using C#.
+Exercises from University related to OOP programing principals using C#.